Tuamotuan language: History and culture

 The effects of early European visits were marginal as they had no political effects.
 The language, however, was ultimately affected by the Tahitian language, which was itself affected by European expansion.
-The eventual arrival of European missionaries in the 19th century also led to loanwords, including the creation of new vocabulary terms for the Tuamotuans' new-found faith, and the translation of the Bible into Tuamotuan.
+The eventual arrival of European missionaries in the 19th century also led to loanwords, including the creation of new vocabulary terms for the Pa‘umotu new-found faith, and the translation of the Bible into Pa‘umotu.

 The original religion of the Tuamotus involved the worship of a higher being, Kiho-Tumu or Kiho.
 Religious chants have been preserved and translated that describe the attributes of Kiho and how he created the world.

 In more recent times, the Tuamotus were the site of French nuclear testing on the atolls of Moruroa and Fangataufa.

 Classification

-Paʻumotu is a member of the Polynesian group of Oceanic languages, itself a subgroup of the Austronesian family.
+Paumotu is a member of the Polynesian group of Oceanic languages, itself a subgroup of the Austronesian family.